Welcome to Trusley

 Your can find full details of each one by Googling for them.

-- The Horsehoes, Long Lane Village.
-Use to be "The Three Horseshoe".
-Similar to The Cow.
+- The Horseshoes, Long Lane Village.
+Used to be "The Three Horseshoes".

 - The Red Lion, Hollington.
 Simple pub grub, good beer, not posh!
 Proper pub.